soundsonacid/mobiuswap/README.md

-mobiuswap: the next generation of exchange.
+infinicoin: the next generation of exchange.